Music of Serbia: Jazz

 Jazz in Serbia appears in the 1920s when Markus Blam formed first jazz orchestra Studentski Micky Jazz.
 Jazz music was played mostly in salons and clubs, but it is also known that jazz orchestras toured in spas over Serbia.
 This style of music has been present on the radio as well as in specialized magazines.
 Radio Belgrade started to work in 1929, every night after 22:30h Radio Jazz Orchestra played popular songs.
 First jazz society in Serbia was set up in 1953, but to the development of jazz the most contributed hosting famous musicians, among whom was Louis Armstrong in 1959 and 1960.
 The first Serbian musicians to rise to international fame were Mladen Guteša who worked for famous musicians such as Lee Konitz, Benny Goodman and others and Duško Gojković.
 These two entered The 1956 Encyclopedia Yearbook of Jazz of Leonard Feather.
 Other prominent names of Serbian jazz include Bora Roković who composed jazz suite The Human Piano, Mihailo Živanović, Branislav Kovačev, Branko Pejaković, Milan Lulić, Boris Jojić, Jovan Miković and others.
 Among the most popular singers of jazz and blues in Serbia was Šaban Bajramović known as King of Romani music, who was included in the Time magazines list of top 10 blues singers in the world.
 Vladan Mijatovic (Jazz pianist) is the young ambassador of the Serbian Jazz music in North America.

 Hip-hop

 Serbian hip hop emerged in the early 80s among the b-boy crews.
 The first Serbian Hip Hop record release was the Degout EP by The Master Scratch Band, which was released by Jugoton in 1984.
 However, Serbian hip-hop scene wasn't developed until the late 90s when hip-hop groups started to break out from the underground.
 Best known rappers and hip-hop collectives include Gru, Sunshine, Bad Copy, Beogradski sindikat and Marčelo.
 Artists such as Elitni Odredi, Rasta and Coby reached mainstream success by switching to more commercial sound and appealing to the wider audience.
 Some of the more prominent female performers include Mimi Mercedez and Sajsi MC.
 Bassivity and later Bassivity Digital have been the biggest regional hip-hop recording labels.

+Other

+In a review of Konstrakta's song "In corpore sano", Petar Popović considered her a performer that "is rising above the existing genres and offering a different universe".
+Her musical work earned her the title of the "Nedeljnik Person of the Year".